Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

 function generates a view link to be used as the substitution value and returns it.
-If the wiki does not already contain a page with with the matched WikiWord name, the function generates an "add" link as the subsitution value and returns it.
+If the wiki does not already contain a page with with the matched WikiWord name, the function generates an "add" link as the substitution value and returns it.

 As a result, the ``content`` variable is now a fully formed bit of HTML containing various view and add links for WikiWords based on the